20 Other Ways to Say “How Did You Sleep” (With Examples)

 This is one of those relationship-based sleep inquiries that shows you remember and care about the details of someone’s life.
 It’s perfect for follow-ups after someone mentions trying to improve their sleep.

-See also 20 Other Ways to Say "Welcome Home" (With Examples)
+See also 20 Other Ways to Say "Wishing You the Best" (With Examples)

 Example: